Tag: hockey penalties

 Key Takeaways

-• It restores a lost scoring opportunity.
+• The rule restores the lost scoring opportunity

 What Is a Bench Minor in Ice Hockey?